cloud4rpi/cloud4rpi-esp-arduino/README.md

 =========================================================================

-This package provides a client library that simplifies the connection of Internet-enabled Arduino devices to the Cloud4RPi service.
+This package provides a client library that simplifies connecting Internet-enabled Arduino devices to the Cloud4RPi service.

 Currently supported hardware: